joaf123/Discord-C2/README.md

   * The channels lets you run commands against that specific host
   * A "main" channel will let you run commands in bulk
 * Agent spawner that spawns agents using a specific bot token

+---

+**Intended Use:**

+This code is intended for **educational purposes only**.
+It can be used to explore the research concepts presented and understand red team methodologies.

+**Not for Malicious Activity:**

+This code should not be used for any malicious activities or real-world attacks.

+**Disclaimer:**

+The authors are not responsible for any misuse of this code.